carpatin/symfony-attributes-showcase/README.md

 The examples are offered for learning purposes and are by no means a statement of best practices for using the framework.

+It features:
+- register page
+- login page
+- main landing page after login with a menu
+- four sections on four unrelated topics, each with corresponding domain and features:
+  - a section about taking care of pets
+  - a section about showing daily quotes from famous authors
+  - a section for beautifying plain text
+  - a section for uploading photos in a photo album and viewing them

 # Documentation

 https://symfony.com/doc/current/reference/attributes.html